Waiting List information last updated on 1/7/2016

 For applicants on any waiting list, you MUST maintain a current mailing address at all times as you will be contacted through the U.S. Mail when your name comes to the top of the waiting list.
 If your mail comes back as undeliverable or if there is no response because you moved and mail was not forwarded, your file will be canceled and you will need to reapply when the waiting list reopens.
 Address changes should be made by calling 541-682-3755 or by email.
 For questions regarding Section 8 housing not answered on our website, please call the Eugene office at 541-682-3755.
-The Section 8 waiting list is currently closed to new applicants.
 For more general information about Section 8, please see the Section 8 pages.

-The wait for Public and Multi-Family Housing programs can range from around six months to nearly three years, depending upon your bedroom size and your location preference.
+The wait for Public and Multi-Family Housing programs can range from around one to four years, depending upon your bedroom size and your location preference.
 For more detailed information, see the table below.

 The waiting times for Village Oaks two bedroom units are usually shorter than other programs because Village Oaks has flat rents that some people cannot afford.
 Applicants need at least two times the rent in monthly income to qualify for Village Oaks.
 The wait times for one and three bedroom units can be longer.

-The wait for one-bedroom units at Firwood is usually a few months, but can be longer.
-The wait for a two-bedroom unit at Firwood can be much longer because there are only a few of them at this complex.
+The wait for one-bedroom units at Firwood is usually a few months, but can be as long as a year.
+The wait for two-bedroom units at Firwood can be much longer because there are only a few of them at this complex.